geoffreygao1/Hands-Free-Controller/README.md

 ## Description

 _An accessibility application that allows for hands-free control of a web browser using webcam input.
 Uses face recognition through face-api to determine cursor movement and action.
 Includes functionality that allows users to click, scroll, and input text using various head/face motions/expressions.
-Can be run locally (using Node.js) or in the browser as a Chrome Extension_
+Can be run local/server-side(using Node.js) or in the browser as a Chrome Extension_

-## Installation Instructions
+## Setup/Installation Requirements

 _The application is available in two formats, one that can be run using Manifest V3 as a Google Chrome extension and one that can be run server-side using NodeJS.
 Please follow the instructions below for each type:_